kamikkels/word-game-stats/README.md

 1. Click the "Fork" button at the top of this repository
 2. Navigate to the dictionaries/ folder in your fork
-3. Click "Add file" → "Create new file"
+3. Click "Add file" -> "Create new file"
 4. Name your file (for consistency please use the format [Dictionary][Year].txt)
 5. Add your dictionary content (one word per line)
 6. Scroll down and click "Commit new file"
-7. Go back to the main page of your fork and click "Contribute" → "Open pull request"
+7. Go back to the main page of your fork and click "Contribute" -> "Open pull request"

 ## Code Contributions

 1. Fork the repository
-2. Create a feature branch (git checkout -b feature-name)
+2. Create a branch
 3. Make your changes
-4. Submit a pull request
+4. Submit a pull request with an explanation of what the changes do

 ## Reporting Issues
 Found a bug?
 Open an issue with: